Julius Speech Recognition Engine Settings

 RECOG_EVENT_AWAY

-Output when voice recognition is temporarily suspended (ON) or restarted (OFF) due to menu operations or external control.
+Emitted when speech recognition is temporarily paused (ON) or resumed (OFF) by menu operations or external control.

 RECOG_EVENT_AWAY|ON